IBM/platinum-demos/docs/ibm-concert-demo-environment/assets.md

 - **Shared environment**: This is a shared environment.
 Please DO NOT import data or create automation rules.
 - **Maintenance windows**: This is a persistent environment.
 We will advertise maintenance windows at the top of this page when we upgrade to each subsequent version.
 - **Sample data**: The environment contains a complete set of sample data.
 If you open the tour, DO NOT load the default sample data (click <font color="red"> <strong>Not now</strong></font>). <br/> <img src="images/tour-screen.png" width="500" /> <br/>

+<inline-notification text="In order to access the demo environment, you MUST be logged into the IBM VPN."></inline-notification>

 Credentials:
 - Username: concertuser